caporali/B.Sc.-Thesis/README.md

   <li> exp_1, </li>
   <li> exp_2. </li>
 </ul>
-All files are accompanied by comments and clarifications (written mostly in Italian).
+All files are accompanied by comments and clarifications (written mostly in Italian). <br>

 # License
 The content of this project itself is licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the [GNU General Public License v3.0]([https://creativecommons.org/licenses/by/4.0/](https://github.com/caporali/B.Sc.-Thesis/blob/main/LICENSE)).